Deepshika-286/chatbot/README.md

 This project is a medical chatbot designed to provide quick and basic first aid tips.
 It includes helpful advice on common medical situations such as sprains, cuts, strains, fever, CPR, and more.

 ## Overview
 The chatbot is powered by a machine learning model trained on a dataset downloaded from Kaggle.
 The model is built using a Sequential Neural Network in TensorFlow (Keras).
-The primary goal of this chatbot is to assist users with basic first aid information and steps they can follow in emergency situations.U can download dataset from kaggle.
+The primary goal of this chatbot is to assist users with basic first aid information and steps they can follow in emergency situations.

 ## Features
 - Provides immediate first aid tips for common medical issues.